aman21392/circDR-seq/README.md

 `sh backsplice.sh`

 # Detection of circRNA through DRS
 Run the script circ_nano.sh to detect the circRNA in Nanopore data.
 First, convert the nanopore data from fastq to fasta file.
-To untar the pblat which available in the repository.
+To use the pblat first untar it.

 `sh circ_nano.sh`